fredvries/NoPilot/README.md

 Overall, the sentiment is that Copilot is often seen as an unnecessary, premature addition that prioritizes marketing hype over user-centric design.

 Now there is NoPilot.

+Instructions:
+- Download the batchfile to your Desktop
+- Run as an Administrator (Right-click > 'Run as admin')

+Changelog:
+- [28dec25] version 1.0: Initial release